 With this information, sales and marketing teams can focus on narrowing down their audience (through filters that identify engaged subscribers, predicted demographics, and general location information), making their content more relevant, and providing a better overall experience for their recipients.

 Additionally, email tracking pixels help ensure your ads promote click-through rates and sales.
-These two numbers work together to paint a picture of your audience’s expectations and whether or not your emails fulfill them.
+These two numbers work together to paint a picture of your audience’s expectations and whether your emails fulfill them.

 For example, if the content was enticing enough for them to click through but didn’t result in a sale, you may need to adjust the ad to frame the product better so you don’t waste their time with an irrelevant offer.
 Or, if the ad has a low click-through rate but a high percentage of direct sales, then you can adjust the ad to promote the product in a way that helps the recipient better understand its benefits.